Anti-vaccine activism: Anti-Vaccination League of America

 In 1908, the Anti-Vaccination League of America was created by Charles M. Higgins and industrialist John Pitcairn Jr., with anti-vaccination campaigns focused on New York and Pennsylvania.
 Members were opposed to compulsory vaccination laws.
 Higgins was the League's chief spokesman and pamphleteer.
 Historian James Colgrove noted that Higgins "attempted to overturn the New York State's law mandating vaccination of students in public schools".
-The League should not be confused with the Anti-Vaccination Society of America, that was formed in 1879.
+The League should not be confused with the Anti-Vaccination Society of America, which was formed in 1879.
 Higgins was criticized by medical experts for spreading misinformation and ignoring facts as to the efficacy of vaccination.
 The League dissolved after the death of Higgins in 1929.

 20th century

 Anti-vaccine activism ebbed for much of the twentieth century, but never completely vanished.
 In the UK, the National Anti-Vaccination League continued to publish new issues of its journal until 1972, by which time the global campaign for smallpox eradication through vaccination had made the disease so uncommon that compulsory vaccination for smallpox was no longer required in the United Kingdom.

 New vaccines were developed and used against diseases such as diphtheria and whooping cough.
 In the UK, these were often introduced on a voluntary basis, without arousing the same kind of anti-vaccination response that had accompanied compulsory smallpox vaccination.

-In the United States, numerous measles outbreaks occurred in the 1960s and 1970s, and were shown to be more frequent in states that lacked mandatory vaccination requirements.
-This led to calls in the 1970s for a national level vaccination requirement for children entering schools.
+In the United States, numerous measles outbreaks occurred in the 1960s and 1970s and were more frequent in states that lacked mandatory vaccination requirements.
+This led to calls in the 1970s for a national-level vaccination requirement for children entering schools.

 Joseph A. Califano Jr. appealed to state governors, and by 1980, all 50 states legally required vaccination for school entrance.
 Many of these laws allowed exemptions in response to lobbyists.
 In New York State, a 1967 law allowed exemptions from receiving polio vaccine for members of religious organizations such as Christian Scientists.